 DTU Director Receives Living Legend Award

-Professor Rury Holman was declared a Living Legend at the 2018 annual Cardiology and Diabetes (CAD) conference in Mumbai, India, on Saturday 6th October, only the second diabetologist to be given this honour, along with Dr Bernard Gersh, a cardiologist and Professor Emeritus of Medicine at the Mayo Clinic College of Medicine, Minnesota, USA
+Professor Rury Holman was declared a Living Legend at the 2018 annual joint European Society for Cardiology (ESC) and Cardiology and Diabetes (CAD) conference in Mumbai, India, on Saturday 6th October (only the second diabetologist to be given this honour) along with Dr Bernard Gersh, a cardiologist and Professor Emeritus of Medicine at the Mayo Clinic College of Medicine, Minnesota, USA

 [Visit the CAD website

 ADA 2018 Outstanding Achievement in Clinical Diabetes Research Award